stakater/stakater-docs/docs/content/sre/monitoring/app-alerts.md

 ## Overview
 There are 2 types of monitoring:

-1. Infrastructure monitoring (comes default with openshift installation)
+1. Infrastructure monitoring (comes default with OpenShift installation)
-2. Workload monitoring ( deployed by stakater to monitor application workloads)
+2. Workload monitoring (deployed by Stakater to monitor application workloads)

 ![Monitoring Diagram](./images/monitoring-diagram.png)